-Seahawks training camp Day 11: Russell Wilson will sit out as Geno Smith will start preseason opener at quarterback
+Seahawks training camp Day 11: Geno Smith, not Russell Wilson, will start preseason opener at QB

 “We have a lot of guys that we need to play,’’ Carroll said.
 “We’ve got a big competition in the quarterback position, in particular.’’

-But Carroll also hinted that another reason for holding Wilson out is that a number of starters on the offense — and particularly on the line protecting Wilson — also may not play.
+But Carroll also hinted that another reason for holding Wilson out — and maybe the more significant one — is that a number of other starters on the offense, and particularly those on the line protecting Wilson, who in April became the highest-paid player in NFL history at $35 million a year from 2020-23, also won’t play.

-“It has to do with other guys playing and not playing as well, too,’’ Carroll said.
+“It has to do with other guys playing and not playing as well, too,’’ Carroll said, essentially confirming he’d rather not have Wilson play a lot of snaps behind a backup offensive line.

+Carroll also said many of the team’s starters got extended work in Tuesday’s practice to make up for the fact they won’t play against Denver Thursday — snaps in which the team can take as much control as it wants in how much risk of injury it puts veteran players.

+“They got twice as much work as they normally would get going into a game to compensate for the plays they don’t get, and I think we might have gained ground by doing it that way,” Carroll said.
+“More competition with the ones against ones out here that they won’t get if they play a handful of plays in the first game.
+I think we’ve made an effort to get more out of this process than to get less out of this process by them not playing in the game.”

 Wilson has not played in the final preseason game each of the past two years, but otherwise has played in every preseason game of his career (becoming the starter midway through the 2012 preseason).